brookshelley/brookshelley.github.com/books.md

     like say, a grandma.
 I had a great time reading this, but there was a long, slow burn until I was crying, from my intitial "meh, this is ok."

+59. **Paper Girls: Vol. 3**

+    I still have no idea where this is going, but so far it's still a fun ride.

+60. **Bitch Planet: Vol. 2**

+    Trans women were paid to consult on this volume, and it shows.
+I'm super curious to see where the women on thr prison planet wind up.
+The art in this isn't my favorite, but it feed well-written at least.
 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club